-Katrina vanden Heuvel is editorial director and publisher of The Nation… America’s leading source of progressive politics and culture.
-She served as editor of the magazine from 1995 to 2019.
+Katrina vanden Heuvel is ACURA’s President.
+She is editorial director and publisher of The Nation where she served as editor from 1995 to 2019.

 A frequent commentator on U.S. and international politics for ABC, MSNBC, CNN, and PBS, her articles have appeared in The New York Times, The Los Angeles Times and The Boston Globe and she writes a weekly column for The Washington Post.
 Vanden Heuvel is also the author of several books, including The Change I Believe In: Fighting for Progress in The Age of Obama.